Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Simulations

 where $x_i$ is the concentration of chemical species $i$, $\bGam$ is the stoichiometric matrix, and the $a_{ji}$ are stoichiometric coefficients.
 Under the assumption that the full state of the network is measured, consider the adaptive dynamics predictor

-with $\gamma > 0$ a positive learning rate, $k > 0$ an observer gain, $\psi$ a strictly convex function, $\hat{\bGam}$ an estimate of the stoichiometric matrix, and $\hat{\boldsymbol{\nu}}(\hat{\bx})$ a vector of monomial basis functions representing available knowledge of the system.
-Here we consider a four-species chemical reaction network (see~\citet{network_obs}, supplementary information),
+with $\gamma > 0$ a positive learning rate, $k > 0$ a measurement gain, $\psi$ a strongly convex function, $\hat{\bGam}$ an estimate of the stoichiometric matrix, and $\hat{\boldsymbol{\nu}}(\hat{\bx})$ a vector of monomial basis functions representing available knowledge of the system.
+Here we consider a four-species chemical reaction network (cf.~\citet{network_obs}, supplementary information),

 with corresponding adaptive dynamics predictor \eqref{eqn:chem_obs_1}~\&~\eqref{eqn:chem_obs_2}.
 We set $\hat{\boldsymbol{\nu}}$ to be a vector of all monomials up to degree three comprising a total of $140$ candidate basis functions, and we set $\psi(\hat{\bGam}) = \frac{1}{2}\left\Vert\mathsf{vec}\left(\hat{\bGam}\right)\right\Vert_{1.01}^2$ to identify a sparse, parsimonious model consistent with the data.
 Searching over sparse models ensures that our learned predictor selects only a few relevant terms in the approximate system dynamics.
 We fix $k = 1.5$ and $\gamma = 0.25$ for $t < 10$.
 As in Section~\ref{ssec:exp_ham}, past $t = 10$ we set $k = \gamma = 0$ and run the predictor open-loop.
 We also perform shrinkage and set all coefficients with magnitude below $10^{-3}$ formally equal to zero, leaving $19$ remaining parameters.